 4. Act (Destroy) ~ cut out what is not needed, boldly offer what is.

-In June, I attended a workshop with Otto Scharmer and Arawana Hayashi of the Presencing Institute at the Omega Institute.
+I attended a workshop with Otto Scharmer and Arawana Hayashi of the Presencing Institute at the Omega Institute.
 I had studied there with Otto in 2006 when he was with his colleagues and co-authors of Presencing (Peter Senge, Sue Flowers and Joseph Jaworski).
 His recent reports from the World Economic Forum intrigued me and I looked forward to learning about ways in which real world practice was advancing his theory.

 is about getting unstuck and trying something new with you.